Domains: Monitoring: Servers

-If you want to use Node Manager to start this server, you must assign the server to a machine and you must configure the machine for Node Manager.
+If you want to use a Node Manager to start this server, you must assign the server to a machine and you must configure the machine for the Node Manager.

 You cannot change this value if a server instance is already running.